sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

 ### Student name: Martti Groenen<!-- omit in toc -->
 ### Student number: 19174837<!-- omit in toc -->

-This document describes my progress, contributions and reflection of the OrthoEyes 2020 project, as well as background information about the project.
+This is Martti Groenens portfolio for Applied Data Science.
+This is where I document my skills and achievements that I acquired during this minor.

 # <a id="table-of-contents"></a>Table of Contents <!-- omit in toc -->
 - [Obligatory Criteria](#obligatory-criteria)